 This guide will set you up for success by making some quick and simple tweaks to your channel and processes.
 You’ll learn how to create high quality content faster as well as how to optimize your videos to get more views and subscribers.

-- Set Up Your YouTube Channel
+- Step #2: Set Up Your YouTube Channel Correctly

-- Make a Scroll-Stopping YouTube Thumbnail Image
+- Step #5: Make a Scroll-Stopping YouTube Thumbnail Image

-- Increase Your Viewer’s Watch Time
+- Step #6: Increase Your Viewer’s Watch Time

 Let’s dive in.

-Add a Profile Picture to Your YouTube Channel
+Add A Profile Picture To Your YouTube Channel

 First thing’s first, make sure you’ve got a profile picture added.

-To do this, head to your YouTube channel and open the Studio dashboard.
+To do this, head to your YouTube channel and open the YouTube Studio dashboard.
 On the left hand side click on Customization and then Branding.
 You can add a profile picture here.

 This can be a picture of you, a company logo, or a channel logo depending on what suits your channel.

-Add Banner Art to Your YouTube Channel
+Add A Channel Banner To Your YouTube Channel

 Next, you want to make sure you’ve got a banner image for your channel.
 This is the image that goes along the top of your YouTube channel page.